BetProtocol (BEPRO) Market Cap Reaches $1.23 Million

-BetProtocol (CURRENCY:BEPRO) traded down 1.7% against the US dollar during the one day period ending at 23:00 PM Eastern on June 15th.
+BetProtocol (CURRENCY:BEPRO) traded down 1.7% against the US dollar during the 24 hour period ending at 18:00 PM ET on June 18th.
+One BetProtocol token can currently be purchased for approximately $0.0007 or 0.00000002 BTC on popular exchanges.
+BetProtocol has a market cap of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
 Over the last week, BetProtocol has traded down 6.3% against the US dollar.
-One BetProtocol token can now be bought for about $0.0007 or 0.00000002 BTC on popular exchanges.
-BetProtocol has a market capitalization of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.

 Here is how similar cryptocurrencies have performed over the last 24 hours: